Our Review Process

 The availability of less haemoglobin in a pregnant woman's body may lead to congenital disabilities in a fetus.
 Black gram is a rich source of iron, which helps increase Hb in the body.

 Thus, urad dal is good for diabetes and can be consumed by people with diabetes without fear.
+Know about diabetes treatment in pregnancy.

 The GI index of urad dal is 7.6 in 30g of urad dal, which is considered low.
 The Glycemic index measures the rate at which glucose in the body will be absorbed from the food.
 Less GI means slow absorption of glucose, thus preventing the sudden rise in the sugar level of persons with diabetes.